 1. Years of Related Experience

-Hiring managers will likely compare two candidates base on your number of years working in the industry.
+Hiring managers will likely compare two candidates based on your number of years working in the industry.
 Most likely, if you have a broader related experience, you get the “plus points.”

 So, as an applicant, you need to show the hiring managers that you have significant years in the industry.
 How will you effectively show this?
 By mentioning some field-related terms or phrases and talking about the projects that you successfully handled during the interview.
 Give the hiring managers a hint that “Hey, this guy’s experience is great.
 Maybe I should consider him.”

-Now, in case you don’t have anything to show-off a hiring manager because you’re a career-changer or has just graduated, place emphasis on your skills and experience in similar fields.
+Now, in case you don’t have anything to show off a hiring manager because you’re a career-changer or have just graduated, place emphasis on your skills and experience in similar fields.
 For instance, you can emphasize the volunteer activities that you handled before that is correlated to the position you are applying for.

 2. History of Promotion at Past Companies